- Logistics

 Technical Takeaways

-- Problem type: Quantum annealing excels at combinatorial optimization where the objective can be mapped to an Ising Hamiltonian.
+- Problem type: Quantum annealing targets combinatorial optimization problems that can be mapped to a QUBO or Ising form, and urban routing fits naturally.